Welcome to today's edition of the Rush 24-7 podcast.

 All right.

-All right, here we go.
+Here we go.

-Hang on a minute, clear throat.
+Hang on a minute, clear the throat.

-With everything going on out there, California?
+With everything going on out there, California, what?

 Yeah, because it's important, folks.

-By wearing breathe right nasal strips, a whole bunch of them on the snout, or the snoot, the nose.
+You see, California Chrome was possibly violating the rules of horse racing by wearing breathe-right nasal strips, a whole bunch of them on the snout or the snoot, the nose.

-Now American athletes in all sports use the breathe right nasal strips.
+Now, American athletes in all sports use the breathe-right nasal strips.

 And they got an answer back in two days.

-Now imagine if you're in a VA hospital in Arizona, and you've been promised to be on a special waiting list where you are going to get advanced treatment, preferential treatment, because you're on a special waiting list, and then you wait and you wait and you wait.
+Now, imagine if you're in a VA hospital in Arizona and you've been promised to be on a special waiting list where you are going to get advanced treatment, preferential treatment, because you're on a special waiting list.

-Or the owners of the horse get the request answered in two days, but you are on the list and you die before treatment.
+And all the while you see that a horse has his request answered in two days, or the owners of the horse get the request answered in two days, but you are on the list and you die before treatment.

 That happened.